All Episodes

 That's not how things get done here.

-To the Republican leadership after he became president.
+His first words to the Republican leadership after he became president.

-So welcome to the club.
+So, welcome to the club.

 Happy to have you on the team and let them have it.